Applications of Interval-based Temporal Separation: the Reactivity Normal Form, Inverse $\Pi$, Craig Interpolation and Beth Definability: Preliminaries

 A {\em strictly separated formula} is a Boolean combination of strictly past, introspective and strictly future formulas.\begin{theorem}[Corollary 2.6 in \cite{GM2022}] Let $A$ be an $\ITLNL$ formula.
 Then there exists a strictly separated $S$ such that $\models A\equiv S$. \end{theorem} Importantly, the proof of Theorem \ref{septhmmaincor} in \cite{GM2022} is based on syntactical transformations by means of valid equivalences.
 Hence the equivalence of any given formula and its separated form can be easily made part of a proof in any complete proof system for $\ITLNL$.
 These transformations are valid in this paper's variant of $\ITLNL$ where infinite reference intervals are excluded too.
 Therefore the theorem applies without change.

-Along with Theorem \ref{septhmmaincor}, in this paper we use one more proposition from \cite{GM2022}, which can be described as an {\em introspective} form of separation as it is about writing an $\ITL$, that is, $\Diamond_l$- and $\Diamond_r$-free, formula as a combination of conditions on the possible choppings of reference intervals into prefix and suffix parts, with these conditions written in $\ITL$ too.
-Formulas $A_1,\ldots,A_n$ form a {\em full system}, if $\models\bigvee\limits_{k=1}^n A_k$ and, if $1\leq k_1<k_2\leq n$, then $\models\neg(A_{k_1}\wedge A_{k_2})$.
+Along with Theorem \ref{septhmmaincor}, in this paper we use one more proposition from \cite{GM2022}, which can be described as an {\em introspective} form of separation as it is about writing an $\ITL$, that is, an $\Diamond_l$- and $\Diamond_r$-free formula as a combination of conditions on the possible choppings of reference intervals into prefix and suffix parts, with these conditions written in $\ITL$ too. $\ITL$ formulas $A_1,\ldots,A_K$ form a {\em full system}, if $\models\bigvee\limits_{k=1}^K A_k$, and $\models\neg(A_{k_1}\wedge A_{k_2})$ for $k_1\not=k_2$.

 \begin{proposition}[Lemma 3.2 in \cite{GM2022}] Let $A$ be an $\ITL$ formula.
 Then there exists a $K< \omega$ and some $\ITL$ formulas $A_k,A_k'$, $k=1,\ldots,K$, such that $A_1,\ldots,A_K$ is a full system and